renaissance-publishing/renaissance/chapters/07-items.md

 -   associated with a specific skill

-    -   some skills can\\'t be practiced _without_ a skill kit
+    -   some skills can't be practiced _without_ a skill kit

 -   have the tools useful to perform that skill
 -   Note: when you buy a skill kit, you may specify three Minor items that the kit definitely contains.

-    -   You don\\'t have to do this, but it can be useful for declaring that you _definitely_ have a specific item
+    -   You don't have to do this, but it can be useful for declaring that you _definitely_ have a specific item
     -   for example, with a Craft: Blacksmithing kit, you might specify that it _definitely_ contains a blacksmithing hammer.